civicelevator/recruiting/eng/README.md

 ## Notes

-The application is written in Ruby, using the [Sinatra](http://sinatrarb.com/) framework.
+The web application backend is written in Ruby, using the [Sinatra](http://sinatrarb.com/) framework.
 It has two endpoints: `/`, the root, and `/data`, which returns the results of a weather.gov API call.
+You may use any flavor of Javascript, as well as any supporting libraries, that you prefer.

 You must have a working Ruby development environment on your local workstation to run the web application.

 To run the application: